 Several observers predominately saw cross jellies, both younger and older adults and juveniles.
 Also seen were crystal jellies, moon jellies, egg yolk jellies, box jellies, water jellies, and beautiful and stinging pacific sea nettles.
 Salps and sea lice were also seen.

-There were quite a number of deceased jellies washed up on shore after the morning high tide on Saturday, November 15, 2024, such as the moon jelly below with the C-shaped purple sex organs.
-The crystal jelly’s ridges under the outer bell are rigid like a washboard.
+There were quite a number of deceased jellies washed up on shore after the morning high tide on Friday, November 15, 2024, such as the moon jelly (below left) with the C-shaped purple sex organs.
+The crystal jelly’s ridges (below right) under the outer bell are rigid like a washboard.

 The next day, Saturday, November 16, 2024, a few jellies were seen in all parts of the harbor.
 They were also seen inside the Port Angeles Boat Haven (marina), but not in mass quantities.
 One small exception was the collection of crystal jellies in the pictures below.
 Interestingly, these were hovering at the tail of a freshwater outlet pipe.
 The water flow from the pipe was substantial, and clear, and the jellies were fighting successfully to stay close to the pipe outlet.
 But why?